-Both icons change colors slightly depending on what the system’s doing — orange if basal is decreased, different shades of blue and an insulin drop icon if insulin’s increased or a bolus is being delivered.
+Both icons change colors slightly depending on what the system’s doing — orange if basal is decreased to different shades of blue and an insulin drop icon if insulin’s increased or a bolus is being delivered.

-Slow reactions require patience!
 The biggest lesson for me is that Control-IQ doesn’t react to big changes quickly.
-That, along with the slower action of the Novolog insulin in the pump compared to the inhalable Afrezza insulin I’d been using previously means I have to remind myself to be patient, and let Control-IQ do its work before over-reacting and manually delivering more insulin.
+That, along with the slower action of the Novolog insulin in the pump compared to the inhalable Afrezza insulin I’d been using previously means I have to remind myself to be patient and let Control-IQ do its work before over-reacting and manually delivering more insulin.

 Also, I have used G6 according to product guidelines but have rarely had one of these 10-day sensors actually last that long.
-Since mid-October, only three of my sensors have lasted the full 10 days.
+Only a handful of my sensors have lasted the full 10 days.
 On average, I get 6 to 7 days per sensor before it malfunctions and stops the sensor session.
-This means I must repeatedly call in each of those early failures to Tandem/Dexcom to have my sensor replaced.
+This means I must repeatedly call in each of those early failures to Tandem or Dexcom to have my sensor replaced.

 If others are experiencing these issues with G6 sensors, this could be a major disincentive for patients to turn to Tandem’s Control-IQ system.

-Here are answers to a few key questions we’ve heard around the Diabetes Online Community (DOC) about this new technology:
+Here are answers to a few key questions we’ve heard about this new technology:

-It is true that as a first-generation automated system, Control-IQ has some limited fixed settings, including the 112 target — whereas if you’re aiming for tighter control, you might like to adjust that number downward.
-I personally am OK coasting between 100 and 150 most of the time, and if I wish to run tighter, it’s easy enough to temporarily adjust my basal and correction settings to more aggressively push me lower.
+It is true that as a first-generation automated system, Control-IQ has some limited fixed settings, including the 112 target.
+If you’re aiming for tighter control, you might want to adjust that number downward.
+I am OK coasting between 100 and 150 most of the time.
+If I wish to run tighter, it’s easy enough to temporarily adjust my basal and correction settings to more aggressively push me lower.

 Does Control-IQ have a set 5-hour insulin duration?

 Yes, it does.
 Control-IQ doesn’t let you change this.
-It’s a fixed setting of five hours for how long the insulin will remain active in the pump’s “Insulin on Board” (IOB) calculations.
+It’s a fixed setting of 5 hours for how long the insulin will remain active in the pump’s IOB calculations.
 It’s a longer active period than many are used to, but Tandem says they chose this to allow the algorithm to deal with simultaneous calculations for potentially multiple insulin doses.
-I haven’t experienced any negative impacts of this.
+I haven’t experienced any negative impacts from this.

 How does Control-IQ compare to Medtronic’s Minimed 670G?

-Our own Wil Dubois, a longtime type 1 and former clinical educator, has used Medtronic’s 670G Hybrid Closed Loop (the only other commercial AID system available) and is currently on Control-IQ.
+Wil Dubois, a longtime type 1 and former clinical educator used Medtronic’s 670G and Tandem’s Control-IQ.
 He shares this perspective:

 This technology is pretty awesome.
 Sure, it’s not perfect because no diabetes tech can make that promise.
-But seeing improved Time-in-Range has been enough to make me a fan, despite its flaws.
-And if the Quality of Life improvements have got me feeling more in tune with the “Diabetes Force,” then it’s a win to me.
-I’m excited to keep using Control-IQ, and see how it grows up with new features as we move forward.
+But seeing improved TIR has been enough to make me a fan, despite its flaws.
+And if the quality of life improvements have got me feeling more in tune with the “Diabetes Force,” then it’s a win to me.
+I’m excited to keep using Control-IQ and see how it grows up with new features as we move forward.